marcuslau0903/Week4TimedCodingQuiz/README.md

 # 04 Web APIs: Code Quiz

+ ## Link to deployed URL:
+ [https://marcuslau0903.github.io/Week4TimedCodingQuiz/]

 ## Description:
  A timed coding quiz with multiple choice questions.
 The webpage features a dynamically updated HTML and CSS powered by **JavaScript**.

- ## Link to deployed URL:
- [https://marcuslau0903.github.io/Week4TimedCodingQuiz/]

-## Acceptance Criteria
 - [x] When clicked on the **start button** to start the code quiz, the **timer** starts to count down of 60 seconds and a question is presented to the user.

 - [x] For each wrong answer, 5 seconds will be subtracted from the clock timer.